FURminator vs SleekEZ vs Hertzko — 2026 Tested

 - Material: Stainless steel blade with flexible design

-The SleekEZ looks deceptively simple—just a curved metal blade with a plastic handle.
+The SleekEZ looks deceptively simple, just a curved metal blade with a plastic handle.
 But the engineering is more thoughtful than it appears.
 The blade is slightly flexible, which means it conforms to the dog's body and distributes pressure more evenly than rigid competitors.
 The design comes from farriers' tools (horseshoes and hooves), adapted for dog grooming.

-What Makes It Stand Out:
+What Makes It excel

-The SleekEZ is genuinely gentle.
+The SleekEZ is really gentle.
 The flexible blade and the way pressure distributes means you can use it on fine-coated dogs without worrying about coat damage.
 This is the tool to use if you have a poodle, doodle, terrier, or any breed with delicate hair.
 It removes loose hair without the aggressive extraction of the FURminator.

 The learning curve is nearly non-existent.
 Lighter hand pressure is needed, but even a beginner can't accidentally burn skin or create bald patches.
 The tool is forgiving in a way the FURminator simply isn't.